UK Sporting Events

 Nearest Club Site: Scone

 Played in slightly different surroundings to other sports, Snooker remains a sport watched by many live and on the television.
-The likes of Ronnie O’Sullivan, Mark Selby, Ding Junhui and Judd Trump will all be striving to become the best in the world when they meet at the World Championships in Sheffield on 19th April.
+The likes of Ronnie O’Sullivan, Mark Selby, Ding Junhui and Jimmy White who is on course to reach the championship since he was last in the tournament in 2006.
+The world Championship is held in Sheffield from 18th April - 4th May 2015

 Key venue: Crucible Theatre, Sheffield